 Merdinger enjoys an active schedule performing as a concerto soloist, recitalist, duo pianist, and as a chamber musician.
 She has toured Europe and the USA under the auspices of the International Concert Administration Foundation and has collaborated with members of the New York Philharmonic, the New Jersey Symphony, the Chicago Symphony Orchestra, National Symphony Orchestra cellist, Steven Honigberg and international prize-winning violinists Ilya Kaler, Michaela Paetsch and David Yonan.
 Ms Merdinger is a Founding member of Sheridan Solisti, The Five Greenes, and Pianissimo! - Chicago’s Premiere Piano Ensemble.
 She has been a Visiting Artist of the Chicago Symphony Orchestra Chamber Music Series for six years, garnering standing ovations for her performances with the Tononi Ensemble at The Art Institute and at Symphony Center.
 In recent seasons, Merdinger made her Chicago Orchestral Debut at Harris Theater with The Chicago Philharmonic under the direction of Sony Classical Artist Mattia Rondelli, and her International Orchestral Debut with the Orquesta Sinfonica del Estado de Mexico under Gabriela Diaz Alatriste.
-In May 2019, she debuts with the Northbrook Symphony Orchestra under Lawrence Rapchak, performing Brahms' Piano Concerto No.2, and won the Lorin Hollander Award of The American Prize for her Pandemic performance and live stream of Beethoven's Piano Concerto No.2 with the Northbrook Symphony under Mina Zikri in October 2020.
+In May 2019, she debuted with the Northbrook Symphony Orchestra under Lawrence Rapchak, performing Brahms' Piano Concerto No.2, and won the Lorin Hollander Award of The American Prize for her Pandemic performance and live stream of Beethoven's Piano Concerto No.2 with the Northbrook Symphony under Mina Zikri in October 2020.